Rough rocks transformed into smooth, shiny, colorful works of natural art!

 The most popular materials used for making tumbled stones are attractive and colorful rocks and minerals that have a Mohs hardness between 5 and 8.
 These materials are generally durable and accept a good polish.
 Some of the most commonly tumbled materials are listed below.

 Varieties of Chalcedony

 Varieties of Crystalline Quartz

-- Citrine (a yellow to golden quartz)
+- Citrine (a transparent yellow to orange quartz)

 - Orange Quartz

 - Rose Quartz (pink quartz)

 - Tiger’s-Eye (crystalline quartz that has replaced crocidolite)